srohr/Phoenix/README.md

-Phoenix is a cpmpilation-phase checkpointing tool which makes use of metaprogramming designed for use in C++ programs (minimum support is for C++11), with optional support for (most) OpenMP features.
+Phoenix is a compilation-phase checkpointing tool which makes use of metaprogramming designed for use in C++ programs (minimum support is for C++11), with optional support for (most) OpenMP features.

 The goal of Phoenix is to provide an easy to use, pragma-based metalanguage which allows for quick and easy